 From its conception in the year 2000, SCORM or Shareable Content Object Reference Model holds the utmost importance in enterprises that embrace technology-led learning.
 It is a set of standards that enables e-course developers to develop courses and share them across different platforms.
 It is the answer to every content developer’s question about how Learning Management Systems deliver content, how assessment scores are calculated, and how information like bookmarking is exchanged between a specific course and an LMS.
 Considered as a global e-learning standard, organizations choose SCORM compliant LMS when investing in a modern enterprise LMS.

-benefits of deploying a SCORM compliant LMS within an enterprise.
-Some of these
+There are multiple benefits of deploying a SCORM compliant LMS within an enterprise.
+Some of these are-

 The standard is a good fit when you:

 - Implement an e-learning system to manage and deliver content

 - Integrate with other LMS vendors